 Texas barbecue refers to methods of preparing barbecue that are unique to Texas regional cuisine.
 Different regions in Texas have their own unique barbecue styles with beef brisket, pork ribs, and sausages being some of the most common dishes.

-Again, this is a list of our preferences and reflects our personal opinion.
+Again, this list of the world’s best countries for food reflects our own personal preferences.
 It isn’t meant to be a definitive list and not everyone will agree with it.
 Taste is subjective and it can change over time.
 There are never right or wrong answers when it comes to food preferences.

 With that said, I assumed this article would be easy to write but it turned out to be much more difficult than I thought!
 It wasn’t easy narrowing it down to just twelve.
 We haven’t been to every country in the world so this list will likely evolve over time.